himmAllRight/himmAllRight-source/content/post/scripting-tmux-workspaces.md

 Comments = "True"
 +++

-For years, I have enjoyed the terminal multiplexer [tmux](http://www.tmux.com).
-It allows you to open a shell in the terminal that can be split horizontally and vetically into multiple panes.
-Like a browser, there can also be multiple tabs or even sessions of these split terminals.
-Best of all, tmux sessions can be detached and re-attached later (which is wonderful combined with ssh).
-As I have been utilizing tmux even more at work now, I've learned how to script the startup/configuration of my tmux sessions for each project.
+For years, I have enjoyed the terminal multiplexer, [tmux](http://www.tmux.com).
+It allows you to open a shell in the terminal (complete with multiple tabs and pane splitting) that can be detached and re-attached later (which is wonderful combined with ssh).
+Now that I am utilizing tmux even more at work, I have started to script the startup/configuration a tmux session for each project.
+I recently decided to write a script to start up a session for working on my website... and thought it would be a great tutorial!

 <!--more-->

-After scripting some of my tmux workflow setups for projects at my job, I decided that I want to script a tmux startup session for when I'm writing website posts.
-Which is a perfect example to write a post about :D.

-Some outlining for the post.
-The intro might be broken up and put in a background section...

 ### tmux background/demo?